haarer/haarer.github.io/_posts/2018-01-19-Adding-Posts-using-an-Android-Phone.md

 * there is no markdown support in the app.
 * there is no support for images in the app - this would be very nice to take photos using the smartphone and put them into the post from the smart phone.

+# Improvements
 After all Mr.Hyde is a very clever idea.
 It has developed quite far and with some work it could be a real killer app.

-Taking Photos and embedding them would bring the App much forward.
-I also believe that the dependency to an external preview server should be removed, but this would require a ruby/jekyll stack on the phone.
-This should be possible.
+* Taking Photos and embedding them would bring the App much forward.

+* I also believe that the dependency to an external preview server should be removed.
+This would require a ruby/jekyll stack on the phone.
+This is possible, [one way to do it, is using termux](https://github.com/hastebrot/hastebrot.github.io/blob/master/_drafts/lets-setup-jekyll-on-termux.md).
+Maybe it is possible to package a specialized termux variant which contains only what is necessary for a jekyll build.
+In principle one could try to run the server part of mr.hyde inside termux.
+(Ther server is made in python).